roshiajin-kunai/sakkamade.github.io/_posts/2021-02-19-autodoll-extra-5.md

 ---

-> __Note:__ If you liked the novel and my translation, please consider to leave rating on [kakuyomu.jp](https://kakuyomu.jp/works/4852201425154961396).
+> __Note:__ If you liked the novel and my translation, please consider to leave a rating on [kakuyomu.jp](https://kakuyomu.jp/works/4852201425154961396).
 >
-> For the guidelines of how to register or to disable e-mails' receiving, take a look at [Kakuyomu Guidelines]({% post_url inf/2021-02-08-guidelines-kakuyomu %})
+> For the guidelines of how to register or to disable e-mails' receiving, take a look at [Kakuyomu Guidelines]({% post_url inf/2021-02-08-guidelines-kakuyomu %}).
 > Thank you.
 {: id="note"}